São Paulo Revolt of 1924: Trial

 In the conspiracy centers and at the Luz HQ, the police seized bulletins, maps, confidential reports, command orders, encrypted messages, secret codes and private correspondence incriminating hundreds of military personnel and civilians.
+While the investigation was underway and fighting continued in the interior, in August, a presidential decree relaxed due process to expedite the punishment of those under investigation.
+Jurisdiction for judging crimes against the Constitution and the form of government was transferred from the federal jury to the section judge, for fear that a jury might be lenient.
+Supreme Court Justice Edmundo Lins criticized the law's objective: "it was not to provide them [the rebels] with a bed of roses, but on the contrary, a veritable Procrustean bed".
+The decree allowed for trials in absentia for non-bailable offenses and eliminated the statute of limitations for defendants who had taken refuge abroad.
+It was also applied retroactively to events that occurred before its promulgation.

 667 defendants were accused of the political crime defined in Article 107 of the 1890 Penal Code of Brazil, "attempting, directly and by deed, to change the political Constitution of the Republic, or the established form of government, by violent means".
+There were so many defendants that they could not all fit in the Federal Court building in São Paulo and had to be accommodated in the Immigrant Hostel.
 Some of the defenses presented the revolt as a simple reaction to the arbitrary and unconstitutional acts of the Executive branch, with no intention to change the constitution.
 At the end of the trial, in 1929, 176 were convicted under article 108 ("attempting, by the same means, to change any of the articles of the Constitution"), with sentences of up to four years in prison.
 But many of those arrested and punished did not go through due process of law, and are outside the universe of indictees.